zephkelly/ochre-ivy/README.md

 <br>

 ## Technologies
-This wesbite was created without a framework, my goal being to gain a better understanding of how websites function without the abstractions frameworks provide.
+This website was created without a framework, my goal being to gain a better understanding of how websites function without the abstractions frameworks provide.

 - Typescript
 - Express/Node